 2. Carlsbad Flower Fields

 North San Diego County has one of the most beautiful displays of wildflowers and has become even more popular ever since Lake Elisnore closed to the public during the peak of its spring blooms.
-Carlsbad Flower Fields doesn’t have wildflowers specifically but they offer a coordinated effort in growing beautiful spring blooms year after year at the Carlsbad farm.
-The blooms are at their peak for 6-8 weeks usually and the Flower Fields open on March 1st.
-Check out our guide above and remember that a reservation is required.
+Carlsbad Flower Fields doesn’t have wildflowers specifically but they offer a coordinated effort in growing beautiful spring blooms year after year at the Carlsbad farm, across 55 acres.
+This field is home to a beautiful flower, known as a Persian Buttercup.
+The blooms are at their peak for 6-8 weeks usually and the Flower Fields open on March 1, 2025 with the blooming season lasting until May 8, 2025.
+Please keep in mind that you need to purchase tickets before your trip – no tickets are sold on site!

 3. Anza-Borrego Desert State Park

 Anza-Borrego Desert State Park is 2 hours away from San Diego which makes it a great weekend getaway.
-The spring season for wildflowers varies depending on the weather but there’s been so much rain already this winter that we’re anticipating an early arrival.
+The spring season for wildflowers varies depending on the weather – due to a pretty dry winter, the start of the season may be a little bit later.
 Hike through the state park and enjoy the 92 different plant families, 346 genera and hundreds of flowering species.

 4. Japanese Friendship Garden

 Right in our own backyard is the Japanese Friendship Garden, where there is a gorgeous Japanese-style botanical garden you can walk through during the beautiful spring weather.
-They put on exhibits which mixes art, heritage, and nature and one of our favorite events is their Cherry Blossom Festival that starts at beginning of March from the 7th to the 10th where you can participate in different events and take in the beautiful Cherry Blossom season.
+They put on exhibits which mixes art, heritage, and nature.
+One of our favorite events is their Cherry Blossom Festival that takes place in between March 13-16, 2025.
+Make sure not to miss this one – you get to stroll through stunning cherry blossoms, take beautiful pictures, enjoy live performances, and try some delicious food.

 5. Diamond Valley Lake Trail

 Diamond Valley Lake has a stunning wildflower hiking trail that blooms through the spring in a gorgeous display.
-The trail is in Hemet which is a 2.1 round trail that’s best to hike from February to May and is only a hour and a half away from San Diego.
+It’s only a hour and a half away from San Diego.
+The Hemet trail is a 2.1 round one, that’s best to hike from February to May.
 During the spring months, the trails erupt into a yellow, red, and orange lake of wildflowers ranging from California poppies, goldfields, and mustard blooms.
 The hike is perfect for all ages, parking costs $11, and there’s a hiking fee of $4 for stunning lake and wildflower views.

 Up Next: San Diegans weigh in on the dating scene in their city